connectrpc/connectrpc.com/docs/python/deployment.md

 ## CORS

+Cross-origin resource sharing (CORS) is needed to support web clients on other origins other than the server's own.
-Connect services are standard ASGI and WSGI applications so any CORS middleware can be used to enable it.
+Connect services are standard ASGI and WSGI applications, so any CORS middleware can be used to enable CORS.

 For example, with an ASGI application using the [asgi-cors](https://pypi.org/project/asgi-cors/)
 middleware: